Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/profile.md

 - Strategically Minded: Marcus is a skilled tactician and strategist, able to anticipate and outmaneuver his opponents.
 He is adept at leveraging his network and resources to achieve his objectives.

 ## Motivations
 - Marcus' primary motivation is to ensure national security and global stability through the development and deployment of advanced autonomous weapons systems.
-He believes that these technologies are a necessary deterrent against potential adversaries.
+He believes that these technologies are a necessary deterrent against potential adversaries, but he often grapples with the ethical implications of their use.
 - He is also driven by a desire to maintain his influence and control over the military-industrial complex, which he sees as crucial to the preservation of power and order.
+However, this ambition sometimes blinds him to the societal impacts of his decisions.

 ## Relationships
 - Cipher: Marcus views Cipher as a potential asset in his quest to develop and deploy autonomous weapons systems.
 He sees Cipher's expertise in AI as a valuable resource that could be leveraged for military applications.